 I last wrote from Quito before setting off on our jungle excursion.
 It was well worthwhile.
 After driving down into the Amazon basin for 2 days, we engaged guides and went for two-day hikes into the jungle in groups of 7-8, staying with Indian families, sleeping on raised bamboo platforms under thatched roofs.
 To start out we took a motor dugout down the Rio Napo from MisahallÍ for over an hour (the strength of the current and volume of water in this one tributary of the Amazon was amazing - the Amazon carries 10 times the amount of water in all of Australia's rivers combined).

-Our guide did the (good local) cooking and even prepared a liqueur (guayusa) from leaves.
+Our guide and his sister did the (good local) cooking and even prepared a liqueur (guayusa) from leaves.
 Caught some beautiful butterflies with nets, but saw no wildlife except 3 snakes (one of which - very deadly - the guide killed with his machete; however, no anacondas or boa constrictors, disappointingly enough).
 Swung on lianas like Tarzan, ate jungle fruits and paddled on foot along the river bed for a couple of hours.
 Swam in the river (warm), ate "hearts of palm" (palmito) freshly felled, tried punting a dugout, learnt a lot about jungle vegetation and local folklore (cocoa, breadfruit, "Panama" hat palm, medicinal plants etc.) Enjoyable.

 Back in the truck, we did a hard day's drive to reach the Indian market at Riobamba on the right day.
 V. interesting and rather disappointing at the same time, since mostly fruit and veg. on sale.
 The only way to describe it is with pictures, which we hope to show you in Sydney.
 (Have already finished 8 x 36 one-third of our supply, and film in South America is wickedly expensive, except in Argentina where they make Ferranis - no good?)